Skip to main content

 • humor

-• “It's very clear to me that a lot of thought, time, and effort went into the game, even just from the smaller references and humor with not just the dialogue but even things like the characters you rescue running crazily around the screen before leaving, lol.”
+• “It's very clear to me that a lot of thought, time, and effort went into the game, evident even in the smaller LMNC references and humor, not just in the dialogue but also in details like the characters you rescue running crazily around the screen before leaving.”

 • “Quirky humor: true to form, it doesn’t take itself too seriously.”